K.V. Mechelen

 KV Mechelen was founded in 1904 and, in 1921–22, promoted to the first division.
 After two successive relegation and promotion, they were back for good between 1928–29 and 1955–56.
 In the 1960s and 1970s, the club had several promotions and relegations between the first and second division.
 From 1983–84 to 1996–97, they had a successful first division spell, with a title and several second- and third-place finishes.
 During that period, they also won a European Cup Winners' Cup and they reached the same competition semi-finals as well as the European Cup quarter-finals.

 KV Mechelen declined in the late 1990s though they had two more spells at the highest level from 1999–2000 to 2000–01 and in 2002–03.
 At the end of that season, the club did not receive their Belgian professional football license.
 They were therefore relegated to the third division with a nine-point penalty.
 After two promotions in 2004–05 and in 2006–07, KV Mechelen returned to the first division.

 The club's outfits are a striped yellow and red shirt with black shorts and socks.
-They play their home matches at the Argosstadion Achter de Kazerne, where Argos is their stadium sponsor and Achter de Kazerne means 'Behind the Barracks'.
+They play their home matches at the AFAS-stadion Achter de Kazerne, where AFAS is their stadium sponsor and Achter de Kazerne means 'Behind the Barracks'.
 The stadium has been named so because there used to be barracks next to stadium.
 KV Mechelen fans have a long-standing rivalry with KRC Mechelen.